Welcome to the Latham & Watkins Global FinTech and Payments blog.

 Todd Beauchamp is a partner in the Washington, D.C. office of Latham & Watkins and a member of the firm’s Financial Institutions Industry Group.
 He serves as Global Co-Chair of the FinTech Industry Group and leads the Payments & Emerging Financial Services Practice.
 Mr. Beauchamp represents financial institutions, non-bank financial services companies, as well as technology companies, on a full spectrum of regulatory, transactional, and general corporate matters.
 He has comprehensive knowledge of emerging payment technologies, including those related to money transmission, virtual currencies, electronic payments, and stored value.

-Stuart Davis is a partner in the Financial Institutions Industry Group in the firm’s London Office.
-Mr. Davis has a wide range of experience advising broker-dealers, investment, retail and private banks, technology companies, market infrastructure providers, investment managers, hedge funds and private equity funds on complex regulatory challenges.
+Stuart Davis advises a wide range of broker-dealers; investment, retail, and private banks; technology companies; market infrastructure providers; investment managers; hedge funds; and private equity funds on complex regulatory challenges.

-Simon Hawkins is counsel in the Hong Kong office of Latham and Watkins.
-Mr. Hawkins’ practice focuses on financial regulation, including licensing matters, prime brokerage arrangements, securities dealing, financial market regulations, intermediary and distribution arrangements, product development and structuring, and FinTech.
+Simon Hawkins focuses on financial regulation, including licensing matters, prime brokerage arrangements, securities dealing, financial market regulations, intermediary and distribution arrangements, product development and structuring, and FinTech.

 Fiona Maclean is a partner in the Technology Transactions Practice in the London office of Latham & Watkins.
 Ms. Maclean’s experience includes advising clients on multi-jurisdictional IT and business processing transactions, complex system integration and technology transformation projects, with particular experience in cloud computing.